soasme/PeppaPEG/docs/howto.rst

     P4_Parse(grammar, source); // P4_Ok!

 Guess what, :c:func:`P4_Parse` returns :c:enum:`P4_Ok`!
 Peppa PEG eats 3 "a" characters and ignores the rest of the input.

+The expression of Start-of-Input and End-of-Input match the start and end of the input.
+They don't consume text.

 To make "aaab" as a whole, we need to add Start-of-Input and End-of-Input before and after the ZeroOrMore rule: